alexandroprado/caf-samples/dt-to-labs.md

 > [!div class="checklist"]
 >
-> - **Step 1: Prepare Azure for Azure Migrate Server Migration.** They add the Server Migration tool to their Azure Migrate project.
-> - **Step 2: Prepare on-premises VMware for Azure Migrate Server Migration.** They prepare accounts for VM discovery, and prepare to connect to Azure VMs after migration.
+> - **Step 1: Provision DevTest Labs in the new DevTest subscription**
+> - **Step 2: Configure the Development virtual network, assign a resource group and set polices**
-> - **Step 3: Replicate VMs.** They set up replication, and start replicating VMs to Azure storage.
+> - **Step 3: Create Windows Virtual Desktops for developers to use remote locations**
-> - **Step 4: Migrate the VMs with Azure Migrate Server Migration.** They run a test migration to make sure everything's working, and then run a full migration to move the VMs to Azure.
+> - **Step 4: Create VMs within DevTest Labs for development & migrate databases**

-## Step 1: Foo
+## Step 1: Provision DevTest Labs in the new DevTest subscription

-Here are the Azure components Contoso needs to migrate the DevTest to Azure:

-- Item 1
-- Item 2

-They set these up as follows:

-1. Foo
- - Foo1
- - Foo2
- - Foo2

-2. Bar
- - Bar1
- - Bar2
- - Bar3

- ## Step 2: Foo

 Here are the Azure components Contoso needs to migrate the DevTest to Azure: